Tony South

-Anthony Eric "Tony" South OAM AM is an Australian Paralympic archer who won a gold medal and two silver medals at the 1968 Summer Paralympics and a bronze medal at the 1972 Summer Paralympics.
+Anthony Eric South OAM AM (1944–2024) was an Australian Paralympic archer who won a gold medal and two silver medals at the 1968 Summer Paralympics and a bronze medal at the 1972 Summer Paralympics.

 Personal

 South was born in 1944.
 He became a wheelchair-using paraplegic after a gunshot wound at the age of ten.
 His mother was advised to admit him to a nursing home, but South decided to be strong in the face of adversity.

 After the accident, South's rehabilitation program was prepared by Mrs Kingston, Chief Physiotherapist at Northcott, Parramatta, New South Wales and included the sport of archery which was the first sport introduced to paraplegics by Ludwig Guttmann.
 Archery helped the development of muscles in South's back.

 High school education studies prevented South from competing at the 1960 Summer Paralympics and the 1962 Commonwealth Paraplegic Games.
 He passed his Intermediate Certificate and was the first student in a wheelchair in New South Wales to attend a public high school.
 He was the first student from Northcott to obtain the Leaving Certificate and achieved an Honours Grade in Economics and Commonwealth University Scholarship.
 His tertiary studies were completed at the Marconi School of Wireless, and after graduating, he joined IBM Australia where he was employed for 28 years.

 Tony died in April 2024, in Parkinson, QLD.